Nwoye-Ezekiel/my-reads-app/README.md

 #### References

 - No thumbnail image is gotten from [Google].
-- "Image from the search page is gotten from [unDraw].
+- Image from the search page is gotten from [unDraw].

 [create react app]: https://create-react-app.dev
 [netlify]: https://www.netlify.com/